lk-geimfari/mimesis/README.rst

 Locales
 -------

-Mimesis presently encompasses 34 distinct `locales`_, enabling users to specify the desired region and language when creating providers.
+Mimesis presently encompasses 34 distinct locales, enabling users to specify the desired region and language when creating providers.

 Here's how it operates practically: